AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/standard_schemas/acp_standard_schemas.md

 The [Schema Design Principles](../schema_design/schema_principles.md) example also involved extending the Person schema to include a custom "Interests" field.

 To do this, simply click the plus sign under Person to add a new field.
-Since the Interests field contains a list of possible options, also known as an array of strings, you will need to select the Field Type "String" and check the box next to Array.
+Since the Interests field will contain a list of interests, also known as an array of strings, you will need to select the Field Type "String" and check the box next to Array.

 ![Adding an Array of Interests](Array_of_Interests.png)